SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Overview/OverviewConstraints/README.md

 #Overview Cosntraints sample

-This sample demonstrate how to create an overview.
-The Constraints property of the SfDiagramOverviewComponent allows you to enable or disable the Zoom, Pan, Drawfocus, Tab Focus etc.
+This sample demonstrates how to create an overview.
+The Constraints property of the SfDiagramOverviewComponent allows you to enable or disable the Zoom, Pan, Drawfocus, Tab Focus, and more.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/overview?theme=fluent